 Whew!
 It has been a crazy couple of weeks!
 I recently returned from photographing Sanjay & Alexandra’s gorgeous wedding in New York City.
 I first met Alexandra four years ago when I photographed her sister Melissa’s wedding at the old art museum here in Grand Rapids.
 Crazy to think it has been four years since then!
 We arrived in NYC the evening before the wedding to photograph their Mehndi party (henna painting party).

-The Mendhi was held at 632 on Hudson… a perfect setting for such a party!
-The interior is exquisitely decorated with a talented artistic eye given to every little area.
+The Mendhi was held at 632 on Hudson – a perfect setting for such a party!
+The interior is exquisitely decorated with a talented artistic eye given to every area.
 Even the bathrooms were works of art in themselves.
-I learned that it was once the home for the cast of The Real World, New York and is now an exclusive location for those wanting a completely unique venue.
+It was once the home for the cast of The Real World, New York and is now an exclusive location for those wanting a completely unique venue.

 There was one guest that was definitely extra-special, and that was Sanjay’s Grandma.
 She is the sweetest lady with such a great sense of humor.
 It was obvious that Sanjay and her share an extremely close bond.

 A friend of Alexandra’s from college.
 I can’t remember her name, but I do remember how Alexandra’s face just lit up when she arrived. :) Don’t you just love being silly with old friends?!

 Even though the brownstone was 5 stories, including a roof-top garden, rooms were often full to the brim with guests — which led to looking for unique angles to shoot from (or in this case into a mirror).
 And Sanjay, the one on the right is just for you.
 It was a special photo request I couldn’t turn down.
 If it makes you laugh out loud while you are in some quaint little cafe in Italy… I will have done my job!